 In other words, you can claim the interest on a loan that’s used to pay a tax bill.
 However, you can only do this for a business tax bill.
 If you get a loan to repay a personal tax bill, you will not be able to claim the interest on it.

 The reason is that using the loan to pay a personal bill has no direct relation to the business.
 Specifically, it does not allow you to generate assessable income for the business.
 However, using the loan to pay a business tax bill does.
+Only interest and certain fees, such as application fees and origination fees, may be deductible when the loan is used for business purposes, not for personal purposes.

 If you pay the business’ tax bill with the loan, you’re likely preserving assets that you use in the operation of the business.
 By retaining those assets, instead of having to sell them to make the tax payment, you affect the business’ income.